Register Death in Croydon: How and Where.

 To register a death in Croydon: if the death has taken place in Croydon, it should preferably be registered by appointment at the Croydon Register Office.
 Should you need a family undertaker, click the link.

-Before you go any further you may wish to order our free Guide to “What to do after a Death”, to ease the issues which will inevitably follow as soon as you have registered the death.
+Before you go any further you may wish to order our what to do when someone dies to “What to do after a Death”, to ease the issues which will inevitably follow as soon as you have registered the death.
 You might find the video about registering a death on the home page useful first.

 It is possible to register death at any register office in England or Wales.
 However, if you register a death in a district other than Croydon, it will delay registration as the office you approach will have to send the papers to us for processing.
 For probate help go here.